captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-a feeble old Patriotic, tax-paying, African American ex-cop war hero senior citizen—
+a feeble old Patriotic, tax-paying, African American ex-cop war hero senior citizen —

 and how they didn’t stop the barrage till he dropped dead as a doornail.